tphang/capybara-accessible/README.md

 ## Automated accessibility testing in RSpec and Rails

-capybara-accessible introduces accessibility tests into your [Rspec integration tests](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec), helping you to capture existing failures and to prevent future regressions.
+capybara-accessible introduces accessibility tests into your [Rspec integration tests](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec), helping you to capture existing failures and prevent future regressions.

 It works by defining a custom webdriver that runs [Google's Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools) audits during each test run.
 Since the audits are invoked automatically on page load, you do not need to make explicit assertions on accessibility.